-To qualify for this program, you need to be a full-time employee at any governmental agency, be it federal, state or local.
-It also includes the non-profit organizations which have been tax-exempted under section 501(c)(3) of Internal Revenue Code (IRC).
+To qualify for this program, you need to be a full-time employee at any governmental agency, be it federal, state, or local.
+It also includes the non-profit organizations which have been tax-exempted under section 501(c)(3) of the Internal Revenue Code (IRC).
 It should be providing acceptable public services.

 It includes designated organizations such as public charities or private foundations.
 It includes corporations, unincorporated associations, trusts, and community chests.
 The nature of employment does not matter.

 If you pay the loan for 10 years on an income-driven repayment plan, you can apply for PSLF.

 Working in the public sector alone cannot qualify you for this program.
 The payments made for this program must be made under the following repayment plans -